rhystmills/rhystmills.github.io/docs/_posts/2021-03-08-switching-careers-into-programming.markdown

 - The [Made Tech Academy](https://www.madetech.com/careers/academy) offers a 12 week coding course leading into a paid role, open to those with a little coding experience.
 - The [Sky Software Engineering Academy](https://careers.sky.com/earlycareers/software-engineering/#toggle-id-3) is open to those with any degree plus applied knowledge of programming.
 - ITV have an [academy](https://www.itvjobs.com/business-areas/corporate/technology/technology-graduate-scheme), though it's aimed specifically at technology graduates.
+- Sainsburys run a [Tech Academy](https://tech-academy.sainsburys.co.uk/) - which is a 20 month program rotating around areas of their digital business.

 ### Closing thoughts